 Motorcycle Helmet Laws in Canada!

-In Canada, motorcycle helmet laws are generally strict, with helmets being mandatory in almost all provinces and territories.
+In Canada, motorcycle helmet laws are generally strict, with helmets being mandatory in all provinces and territories.

 The Canadian Council of Motor Transport Administrators (CCMTA) sets the minimum safety standards for motorcycle helmets in Canada.
 In order to be approved for use on Canadian roads, a motorcycle helmet must meet the safety standards set by the CCMTA.
 These standards include impact resistance, retention system strength, penetration resistance, and protection against peripheral vision obstruction